thuhcsi/SECap/readme.md

 You can download the `model.ckpt` from [kuake pandownload](https://pan.quark.cn/s/1c3deee6cd68) or [google drive](https://drive.google.com/file/d/11q_ZXj0wXnLcw3nH-m8LyI_egMMDaMvR/view?usp=drive_link) and put it in the main folder.

-You can download the `weights` from [kuake pandownload](https://pan.quark.cn/s/53891d06c3db) or [google drive](https://drive.google.com/file/d/1wDmijmOhvpgCXdlwvJ_XWm4QsPzLJxFk/view?usp=drive_link) and put it in the main folder.
+You can download the `weights` from [kuake pandownload](https://pan.quark.cn/s/53891d06c3db) or `weights.7z` from [google drive](https://drive.google.com/file/d/1wDmijmOhvpgCXdlwvJ_XWm4QsPzLJxFk/view?usp=drive_link) and put it in the main folder.

 ---

 Meanwhile. we have provided the pretrained checkpoints in the huggingface model hub.
-You can also download from [here](https://huggingface.co/yaoxunxu/SECaps) and put it in the main folder.
+You can also download `model.ckpt` and `weights.tar.gz`from [here](https://huggingface.co/yaoxunxu/SECaps).

 ---